apache/iceberg/docs/spark-writes.md

 Iceberg's default Spark writers require that the data in each spark task is clustered by partition values.
 This distribution is required to minimize the number of file handles that are held open while writing.
-By default, starting in Iceberg 1.2.0, Iceberg now also requests that Spark pre-sort data to be written to fit this distribution.
-The request to spark is done through the parameter `write.distribution-mode` with the default value being `hash`.
+By default, starting in Iceberg 1.2.0, Iceberg also requests that Spark pre-sort data to be written to fit this distribution.
+The request to Spark is done through the table property `write.distribution-mode` with the value `hash`.

 Let's go through writing the data against below sample table: